-|Real time tracking||Yes||Yes|
+|Automatic time tracking||Yes||Yes|

 |Track time for projects/clients||Yes||Yes.
-If an automatic project match for the time entry is not found, the time entry is added to Unbilled Time Section.|
+If an automatic project match for the time entry is not found, the time entry is added to the Unbilled Time Section.|

 |Record time for a specific task/activity||Yes||Yes|

-|Record time spent on an applications, documents, file or emails.||Yes||Yes|
+|Record time spent on applications, documents, files, or emails.||Yes||Yes|

 |Monitor websites visited||Yes||Yes|

-|Create client invoices and export time to billing applications||No||Yes|
+|Create client invoices and export time to billing applications||Yes||Yes|

 |Integration with Jira and Basecamp||Yes||No|

-|Optional screenshots recording||Yes||No|
+|Optional screenshots and video recording||Yes||No|

 |Available for Windows||Yes||Yes|